topherCantrell/computerarcheology/content/CoCo/MadnessMinotaur/Code.md

 # Save to Tape

+Before calling this, the QUIET routine copies 0000-00FF to 0240-033F.
+Then we write two binary files here:
+  * 0200-05FF (engine data and screen)
+  * 3BC1-3FFF (tables)

+2111 (decimal) bytes written/read.

  1D1 -- Write game engine data from 0240-05FF (includes lower 256 bytes at 240).<br>
  This also gets the screen.
 Empty filename.<br>